These festive, colorful Halloween Marshmallow Pops are super fun to make and perfect for parties or treats for the kids.

 We also took the easy way out dipped a few of the marshmallow pops into candy sprinkles.

-Ingredients for Halloween Marshmallow Pops
+How to Make Halloween Marshmallow Pops

 - 10 large marshmallows